Featured Multiplayer

 Event Hierarchy

 In order to tackle scheduled events, we had to first determine the hierarchy of how events were going to be constructed before we could best determine how to rotate them in a scheduled manner.
-At it's core, Forza Motorsport’s Event hierarchy in Featured Multiplayer looked something like this:
+At it's core, I organized Forza Motorsport’s event hierarchy into Series > Playlists > Events.

-Each Series could have any number of playlists, and the series and/or playlists would rotate in and our of the schedule based on a number of designer configured variables:
+Each Series could have any number of playlists, and the series and/or playlists would rotate in and our of the schedule based on a number of designer configured variables, including specified start/end dates and cycle frequency (Hours, Days, Weeks)

 Scheduled Events Implementation